 The & is important because it puts the OpenVPN process into the background, so that you get your command prompt back by pressing ENTER a couple of times.
 You can then test your Internet connection to see what your IP is a few different ways.
 You can use SSH with a dynamic port and tunnel your web traffic thru it with a SOCKs proxy.
 You could use curl or lynx to view a page that will display your IP.
 Or you could just use wget.
-I set up a website that will display your IP so you can just grab the index.html from there:
+I like to use ifconfig.co like so:

 If all goes well, you should see your VPN provider’s IP and not your ISP’s.

 Once you get the VPN client working, you then want it to start up and connect at boot time.
 You do this by setting the ‘autostart’ option in /etc/default/openvpn.

 If you changed your ‘/etc/openvpn/client.conf’ filename, you change the name here.
 The AUTOSTART value is the name of that file minus the ‘.conf’

 Now reboot your server and do your wget test again to make sure that the VPN connection is starting automatically.

 Once that is working, you have to route traffic.
 This means IPTables, because OpenVPN and IPTables go together like pizza and beer.

 Normally to route traffic between interfaces on Linux, you have to add IP forwarding (

 echo 1 > /proc/sys/net/ipv4/ip_forward etc.) In this case, the Turnkey OpenVPN template has already done that for you.
 All you have to do add a few forwarding rules: